 Listed companies are required to prepare (consolidated) annual financial statements and half-yearly financial reports.
 In most cases, listed companies also prepare quarterly reports.
-The financial statements and reports have to be prepared in accordance with IFRS.
-In addition, listed companies also have to prepare stand-alone annual reports in accordance with Austrian GAAP.
+The financial statements and reports have to be prepared in accordance with the International Financial Reporting Standards.
+In addition, listed companies also have to prepare stand-alone annual reports in accordance with Austrian Generally Accepted Accounting Standards.

 The annual financial statements need to be audited by an independent auditor or auditing firm appointed by the general meeting based on a recommendation of the audit committee.
 Any auditor or auditing firm proposed as the annual auditor has to provide a statement to the general meeting confirming that neither of the statutory exclusion reasons apply, and disclosing its business dealings with the company during the past business year.

-Additionally, listed companies and their directors are subject to various disclosure requirements under the Stock Exchange Act, such as publication of directors' dealings and ad hoc disclosure.
-Ad hoc disclosure is aimed at preventing insider trading, and requires listed companies to publish without undue delay any non-public information relating to the issuer that could have a material impact on the market price of the securities of the company.
-Shareholders of listed companies are faced with a statutory obligation to notify the company, the Stock Exchange and the Financial Market Authority if their shareholdings (whether direct or indirect) exceed certain thresholds (starting at 4 per cent, unless the articles of association lower the threshold to 3 per cent).
-Finally, the Beneficial Owner Register Act, requires listed and non-listed companies to maintain a register of its ultimate beneficial owners, and report the identity of its ultimate beneficial owners electronically to a newly established corporate service portal overseen by the Federal Ministry of Finance.
-This register is accessible for:
+Additionally, listed companies and their directors are subject to various disclosure requirements under the Stock Exchange Act and the EU Market Abuse Regulation, such as publication of directors' dealings and ad hoc disclosure.
+Ad hoc disclosure is aimed at preventing insider trading, and requires listed companies to publish without undue delay any non-public information concerning the issuer that could have a material effect on the market price of the securities of the company.
+Shareholders of listed companies have a statutory obligation to notify the company, the Stock Exchange and the Financial Market Authority if their shareholdings (whether direct or indirect) exceed certain thresholds (starting at 4 per cent, unless the articles of association lower the threshold to 3 per cent).
+Finally, the Beneficial Owner Register Act requires a company, whether listed or non-listed, to maintain a register of its ultimate beneficial owners, and report the identity of its ultimate beneficial owners electronically to the corporate service portal overseen by the Federal Ministry of Finance.
+The full information in this register is accessible for:

 - public authorities;

-Since January 2020, also the general public can obtain extracts containing select information from the register.
-Starting in November 2020, the documents required for the identification and verification of beneficial owners can be submitted by professional representatives on behalf of their clients to the portal as a 'compliance package' on a voluntary basis.
-These materials can then be used by obligated parties for the fulfilment of due diligence obligations.
+As of November 2020, the documents required for the identification and verification of beneficial owners can be submitted by professional representatives on behalf of their clients to the corporate service portal as a 'compliance package' voluntarily.
+These materials can then be used by relevant parties for the fulfilment of due diligence obligations.

 Corporate responsibility and compliance have become important topics in recent years, in particular in connection with corruption scandals and highly publicised criminal proceedings against management board members regarding anticompetitive practices.
-As a consequence, listed companies have introduced compliance codes and installed compliance officers.
-These compliance codes materially influence the daily corporate life and usually emphasise the tone from the top principle.
+As a consequence, listed companies have introduced compliance codes and appointed compliance officers.
+These compliance codes materially influence daily corporate life and usually emphasise the principle of tone from the top.
 Many companies have also established whistle-blowing hotlines.
-Since the entry into force of the EU General Data Protection Regulation and the implementing legislation in May 2018, the establishment of such hotline no longer requires the consent of the Data Protection Authority; however, its implementation and operation require the conclusion of a shop agreement with the employees' council.
+Since the entry into force of the EU General Data Protection Regulation and the implementing legislation in May 2018, the establishment of such a hotline no longer requires the consent of the Data Protection Authority; however, its implementation and operation require the conclusion of a shop agreement with the employees' council.

 i Shareholder rights and powers

-Shares in JSCs have – except for limited exceptions provided by law – equal rights (i.e., equal voting, dividend and information rights).
+Shares in JSCs have equal rights – except for limited exceptions provided by law – (i.e., equal voting, dividend and information rights).
 The Stock Corporation Act expressly prohibits golden shares (i.e., shares with multiple or disproportionately higher voting rights).
-However, it is permissible for the articles of association to introduce maximum voting rights or staggered voting rights.
-In addition, a JSC may issue non-voting preferred shares based on a shareholder resolution, whereas the nominal amount of such non-voting shares may not exceed one-third of the aggregate stated capital of the JSC.
+However, it is permissible for a JSC's articles of association to introduce maximum voting rights or staggered voting rights.
+In addition, a JSC may issue non-voting preferred shares based on a shareholder resolution, whereas the nominal amount of the non-voting shares may not exceed one-third of the aggregate stated capital of the JSC.

 Shareholders in listed companies have no direct influence on the management board and are not permitted to issue instructions or otherwise direct the management board.
 Their influence is limited to certain reserved decisions, which fall into the following three categories:

-- certain decisions (such as changes in the articles of association, appointment of supervisory board members, appropriation of distributable profit, acquisition of treasury stock, issuance of new shares or bonds, mergers, spin-offs or dissolution) require a shareholder resolution by operation of law;
+- certain decisions that require a shareholder resolution by operation of law, such as changes in the articles of association, appointment of supervisory board members, appropriation of distributable profit, acquisition of treasury stock, issuance of new shares or bonds, mergers, spin-offs or dissolution;

-- the management board or the supervisory board may put certain decisions to the shareholders if no agreement can be reached among the boards; and
+- the management board or the supervisory board may put certain decisions to the shareholders if no agreement can be reached between the boards; and

-Other rights of the shareholders include the right to demand a convocation of a shareholders' meeting and the right to put certain matters on the agenda of a convened meeting (which requires the requesting shareholders to hold at least 5 per cent of the stated capital, unless the articles of association provide for a lower threshold) and the right to demand a special audit of the company (which requires the requesting shareholders to hold at least 10 per cent of the stated capital).
-All shareholders are entitled to request information on all items on the agenda in a shareholders' meeting, and are furthermore entitled to request that any of their statements (and the responses thereto) are recorded verbatim in the meeting minutes.
+Other rights of shareholders include the right to demand a convocation of a shareholders' meeting and the right to put certain matters on the agenda of a convened meeting (which requires the requesting shareholders to hold at least 5 per cent of the stated capital, unless the articles of association provide for a lower threshold) and the right to demand a special audit of the company (which requires the requesting shareholders to hold at least 10 per cent of the stated capital).
+All shareholders are entitled to request information about all items on the agenda for a shareholders' meeting, and are furthermore entitled to request that any of their statements (and the responses thereto) are recorded verbatim in the minutes of the meeting.